gursimar2708/instacart-market-basket-analysis/README.md

 ## Tools

-SQL via SQLite and DB Browser for SQLite for all analysis and aggregation.
-Tableau Public for visualization.
+SQL (SQLite + DB Browser for SQLite) for all analysis and aggregation.

 ## Process

 Loaded all 6 CSV files into a local SQLite database.
-Before any analysis, ran data quality checks covering referential integrity, duplicate detection, and value range validation.
+Before any analysis, ran data quality checks covering referential integrity, duplicate detection and value range validation.
 Everything came back clean, which is worth confirming rather than assuming.

 All analysis was done in SQL.
 Results were exported as CSVs and